Smelling salts: Physiological action

 Solid ammonium carbonate and ammonium bicarbonate salts partly dissociate to form NH_{3}, CO_{2} and H_{2}O vapour as follows:

 The smelling salts release ammonia (NH_{3}) gas, which triggers an inhalation reflex.
 It causes the muscles that control breathing to work faster by irritating the mucous membranes of the nose and lungs.

 Fainting can be caused by excessive parasympathetic and vagal activity that slows the heart and decreases perfusion of the brain.
 The sympathetic irritant effect is exploited to counteract these vagal parasympathetic effects and thereby reverse the faint.

 Risks

-Ammonia gas is toxic in large concentrations for prolonged periods and can be fatal.
+Exposure to ammonia gas in large concentrations for prolonged periods is toxic and can be fatal.
 If a high concentration of ammonia is inhaled too close to the nostril, it might burn the nasal or oral mucosa.
 The suggested distance is 10–15 cm.

 The use of ammonia smelling salts to revive people injured during sport is not recommended because it may inhibit or delay a proper and thorough neurological assessment by a healthcare professional, such as after concussions when hospitalization may be advisable, and some governing bodies recommend specifically against it.
-The irritant nature of smelling salts means that they can exacerbate any pre-existing cervical spine injury by causing reflex withdrawal away from them, although this has been found to be a result of holding the smelling salts closer to the nose than recommended.
+The irritant nature of smelling salts means that they can exacerbate any pre-existing cervical spine injury by causing reflex withdrawal away from them, although this is a result of holding the smelling salts closer to the nose than recommended.
+The National Football League banned teams from providing smelling salts to players in 2025, though the use of smelling salts itself was still permitted.